Comparison of models for $(\infty, n)$-categories, II: Introduction

 While a direct Quillen equivalence between the two model categories was not expected, there was a conjectured chain of Quillen equivalences between intermediate model categories, mostly following by analogy from the case of $(\infty, 1)$-categories, where the simplicial category and complete Segal space model categories were shown to be equivalent \cite{thesis}.
 In \cite{part1}, we established the first two Quillen equivalences in this chain, proving that categories enriched in $\Theta_n$-spaces are equivalent to Segal category objects in $\Theta_n$-spaces.

 In this paper, we complete this conjectured chain of Quillen equivalences.
-We prove that there is a Quillen equivalence of model categories between Segal category objects and complete Segal objects in $\Theta_n$-spaces.
-We also establish one final Quillen equivalence between complete Segal objects in $\Theta_n$-spaces and $\Theta_{n+1}$-spaces which was not present in the case of $(\infty, 1)$-categories.
+We prove that there is a Quillen equivalence between the model structure for Segal category objects in $\Theta_n$-spaces and the model structure for complete Segal objects in $\Theta_n$-spaces.
+We also establish one final Quillen equivalence between the model structure for complete Segal objects in $\Theta_n$-spaces and the model structure for $\Theta_{n+1}$-spaces.
+This equivalence is not present in the case when $n=0$, since the two notions coincide precisely as complete Segal spaces.

-The final Quillen equivalence is in fact the first in a chain interpolating between the $\Theta_n$-space model and the $n$-simplicial model for $(\infty, n)$-categories as defined by Barwick and Lurie \cite{lurie2}, \cite{luriecob}.
+This last Quillen equivalence is the first in a chain interpolating between the $\Theta_n$-space model and the $n$-simplicial model for $(\infty, n)$-categories as defined by Barwick and Lurie \cite{lurie2}, \cite{luriecob}.
 Both models were already known to be equivalent on the level of $(\infty,1)$-categories using the axiomatic methods of Barwick and Schommer-Pries \cite{bsp}, but we give an alternative approach using an explicit Quillen equivalence on the level of model categories.
-Another approach on the level of $(\infty, 1)$-categories is taken by Haugseng \cite{haugseng}.
+Another approach to some of the results in our work, again on the level of $(\infty, 1)$-categories, is given by Haugseng \cite{haugseng}, \cite{haugseng2}.
+In addition to providing a comparison which employs the full strength of model categories, rather than their underlying $(\infty,1)$-categories, our proof relies on different tools than these other approaches.
+In particular, we work primarily in the context of localized model structures for presheaf categories and do not require the framework of category theory in quasi-categories.

-Much of the present paper is worked in a substantially more general context.
-The categories $\Theta_n$ are a special case of categories formed by the $\Theta$-construction, and the model category framework of \cite{rezktheta} is done in the more general setting.
+Furthermore, much of the present paper is worked in a substantially more general context than simply in $(\infty,n)$-categories.
+The categories $\Theta_n$ are examples of categories formed by the $\Theta$-construction, and the model category framework for $\Theta_n$-spaces of \cite{rezktheta} is developed in this more general setting.
 Here, we define complete Segal objects in this same degree of generality and make the comparison accordingly.
-However, more general Segal category objects present considerable technical difficulties, so our comparison there is only between Segal category objects and complete Segal objects in $\Theta_n$-spaces.
+However, more general Segal category objects present considerable technical difficulties, so that our comparison here only holds between Segal category objects and complete Segal objects in $\Theta_n$-spaces.